SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 }
 ```

+#### Specify enumeration credentials

 After adding a wild card URL and setting authentication to app-only, specify the enumeration credentials.
 Enumeration credentials are used to fetch a list of site collections that are used in the site matching algorithm to return a real list of sites.

 To acquire a list of site collections, the timer framework behaves differently between Office 365 (v16) and on-premises (v15):
-- Office 365: The `Tenant.GetSiteProperties` method is used to read the 'regular' site collections; the search API is used to read the OneDrive for Business site collections.
+- **Office 365**: The **Tenant.GetSiteProperties** method is used to read the 'regular' site collections; the search API is used to read the OneDrive for Business site collections.
-- On-premises: The search API is used to read all site collections.
+- **SharePoint on-premises**: The search API is used to read all site collections.

 Given that the search API doesn't work with a user context, the timer job falls back to the specified enumeration credentials.